How to automate medication reconciliation with AI Agents

 1. Start with the Medication Reconciliation Agent template

-Corti provides a pre-configured Medication Reconciliation Agent in its Agent Library that reviews medications against clinical records.
-This agent comes bundled with specialized Experts, modular AI components that handle specific tasks like searching drug databases, performing medical calculations, and retrieving clinical knowledge.
-You can deploy this agent as-is or customize it to your workflow.
+The Agent Library includes a Medication Reconciliation Agent that reviews medications against clinical records.
+It ships with specialized Experts (modular AI components for tasks like drug database lookups, dosage calculations, and clinical knowledge retrieval).
+You can deploy it directly or customize it.

 2. Combine reasoning with domain expertise